New Research Into Protecting Wildlife From Offshore Wind Turbines.

 Additionally, weather surveillance radar was used in the study to identify offshore wildlife migration pathways and timing.
 These radar systems can detect precipitation as well as the movements of birds, bats, and insects.
 Innovations developed during this study allowed for targeted exclusion of weather phenomena.
 This improved the sample size of available data and allowed for examination of migratory activity even during rainy and snowy nights.
 Finally, detectors on boats were used to record wildlife sounds at night to monitor animal activity offshore.

-By using a wide range of technologies and methods, the study developed a more complete picture of wildlife populations in the Mid-Atlantic study region.
+Mix of Technologies By using a wide range of technologies and methods, the study developed a more complete picture of wildlife populations in the Mid-Atlantic study region.
 Combining the unique strengths of boat-based and high resolution digital video aerial surveys alongside satellite-based tracking resulted in a more comprehensive understanding of wildlife patterns across the region.
 For example, survey data allowed for population-level analyses of abundance and distributions that were not possible with tracking alone.
 Similarly, satellite tracking provided data on broad-scale movements of individual birds, including nocturnal locations, which were missing from survey data.

 Protecting fish and wildlife from technologies such as offshore wind turbines is critical.
 History tells us that our energy choices up to this point have been very detrimental to the planet and all of it’s inhabitants.